 So back to the original proposition: Are young people staying in apartments or living with their parents because they are patient or because they are hopeless?
 The answer, no doubt, lies somewhere in the middle.
 But when young people say they are simply waiting until they can afford the home they want, you have to wonder if they are being patient or simply sparing themselves the heartache of shopping for a unicorn.

 If you’re in the market to buy a home, it’s a good idea to check your credit before you apply, since a good credit score will help you qualify for better terms and rates.
-You can see where you currently stand by viewing two of your credit scores, updated each month, for free on Credit.com.
+You can see where you currently stand by viewing two of your credit scores, updated every 14 days, for free on Credit.com.

 And if your credit is looking lackluster, you can try to improve your score by disputing errors on your credit report, paying down high credit card balances and limiting new credit inquiries.